 “I never thought I’d be able to do this, I want to show everyone what I look like.
 I’m now doing things and making plans I would never have dreamed of doing before losing the weight.”

 After her incredible transformation, it’s quite clear that Josie has gained a lot of self-esteem.
 As for her bullies, well, they were left with their jaws dropped to the floor.

 Honest Sixth Grader Helped Solve A Hit And Run

 Not all heroes have completed 6th grade yet.

 Accidents happen every day.
 Be it a major one or just a minor thing.
-Big or small accident, one sixth grader is reminding us that we should always take accountability for our actions.
+Whether it's a big or a small accident, one sixth grader is reminding all of us that we should always take accountability for our actions.

-A note written by an honest sixth grader in Western New York has gone viral after a car owner says it saved him a lot of money.
-Andrew Sipowicz, a 21-year-old Buffalo resident and a junior at Canisius College, shared two photos on Twitter showing damage to his car and a handwritten note by a young student at Houghton Academy.
+A note written by an honest sixth grader in Western New York quickly went viral after Andrew Sipowicz said it saved him a lot of money.
+The 21-year-old from Buffalo shared two photos of his damaged car on Twitter and a handwritten note by a Houghton Academy student.

 Single Mom Wins Powerball Jackpot And Shares Money With Wounded Veterans

 “It’s very important to me that we never forget the sacrifices soldiers and their family members make for our country.”

 Lerynne West of Redfield, Iowa has made a national splash as the recent winner of a huge Powerball jackpot.
 The single mother-of-three won $343.9 million, and she had a fantastic idea on how to share her new-found wealth.